 The Direction property is available in tables, matrices, criteria selection dialogs, reports, and open API.

-Now directions of flow properties and Proxy Ports can be easily identified in many places with help of direction prefixes.
+Now directions of flow properties, Proxy and Full Ports can be easily identified in many places with help of direction prefixes.

 The flow property direction prefixes are now displayed:

-- On Parts (1).
-To hide flow property direction prefix on the Part, set the Show Direction for Flow Property property value to true in the Symbol Properties dialog of that Part.
+- In compartment area of Part (1).
+To hide flow property direction prefix on the Part, set the Show Flow Property Direction in Compartment property value to true in the Symbol Properties dialog of that Part.

 - In the Model Browser (2).